playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-forms/index.md

 The example we set off to build at the start of the chapter was a method of sharing a file with a selection of users.

-While we've built a primitive version of this that allows us to share a file with a single user, but let's expand that behavior to allows us to share a file with any number of users.
+While we've built a primitive version of this that allows us to share a file with a single user, let's expand that behavior to allow us to share a file with any number of users.

 To do this, we'll need to rely on the ability to add in an array of a form.